fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 type CoursePart = CoursePartOne | CoursePartTwo | CoursePartThree;
 ```

-Now we can set the type for our <i>courseParts</i> variable.
+Now we can set the type for our *courseParts* variable.
 Our editor will automatically warn us if we use the wrong type for an attribute, use an extra attribute, or forget to set an expected attribute.
 You can test this by commenting out any attribute for any course part.
-Thanks to the <i>name</i> [string literal](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types), TypeScript can identify which course part requires which additional attributes, even if the variable is defined to use the type union.
+Thanks to the *name* [string literal](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#literal-types), TypeScript can identify which course part requires which additional attributes, even if the variable is defined to use the type union.

 But we're not satisfied yet!
 There is still a lot of duplication in our types, and we want to avoid that.
 We start by identifying the attributes all course parts have in common, and defining a base type that contains them.